2011

 Here are some reasons I am glad we made this change:

 1. It allows us to avoid adding to biblical commands for salvation or church membership.
 Regardless of whether you think drinking alcohol is a bad thing or not, I hope we can all agree that someone should not be denied church membership or disciplined out of church membership for occasionally drinking alcohol in moderation.
 The way our covenant was worded, we were actually saying: "If you choose to drink, you cannot be a member here."
-That should send chills down your spine—to think we would elevate a extra-biblical command to that level.
+That should send chills down your spine—to think we would elevate an extra-biblical command to that level.

 2. It moves us closer to being grace-centered, rather than law-centered.
 It is all-too-common (especially in this area of the country) for people to mistake Christianity with moralism.
 In most people's minds, Christians are people who "don't do" this and that.
 I'm glad to take a shot at that misperception by taking out one of those common "commandments" of moralism.

 3. It allows us to take our covenant seriously.
 For years and years (long before I ever arrived as pastor), we've had members who have chosen to drink occasionally.
 So when we read our covenant together, that clause reinforced the idea that we didn't really mean what we were saying—that it was ok to not take this covenant seriously.
-So, if we were to begin taking our covenant seriously, we're faced with one of two choices: (1) Discipline those members who drink. or (2) Change the covenant.
+So, if we were to begin taking our covenant seriously, we're faced with one of two choices: (1) Discipline those members who drink, or (2) Change the covenant.

 4. It reminds us to think biblically about human regulations.
 It reminds us that "do not handle, do not taste, do not touch" have only the appearance of wisdom.
 But they lack any value in actually restraining sensual indulgence.
 (Col. 2:21-23)